MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_MatchOptions.md

 ## About predictive matching

 > [!NOTE]
 > Not everyone has this feature yet.
-If you don't, don't worry—it's coming soon!
+If you don't, don't worryâ€”it's coming soon!

 > [!NOTE]
 > Predictive matching is only available for Search campaigns.

 When enabled, predictive matching leverages your **Final URL**, **Ad titles**, **Ad text**, and existing keywords to match your ads with new, highly relevant search queries.
 This setting optimizes your campaign for conversions by driving traffic to your website and preventing missed opportunities.
-With predictive matching, you no longer need to analyze search query reports to find new keywords for your Search campaigns—we automatically stay on top of search trends that will deliver the most conversions.
+With predictive matching, you no longer need to analyze search query reports to find new keywords for your Search campaignsâ€”we automatically stay on top of search trends that will deliver the most conversions.
 Broad match will also be applied to all keywords in your campaign, ensuring that your ads will be eligible to be displayed when someone searches words related to your keyword.
 While we'll continue to prioritize keyword targeting when matching your ads with search queries, predictive matching helps ensure that your ads reach the right customers at the right time.

 Note: